erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 No, the graphs will not look different.
 One defines the parameters globally, whereas the other defines the same parameters locally in each geom\_() function.

-6.Recreate the R code necessary to generate the following graphs.
+### 6. Recreate the R code necessary to generate the following graphs.

 ``` r
 ggplot(data = mpg, mapping = aes(x = displ, y = hwy)) +